 Methods

 Traditional Swedish massage was introduced by Swedish physiologist, Henri Peter Ling, in Stockholm, Sweden in the year 1812.
 This massage technique is characterized by its firm, yet calming pressure that improves blood circulation, eases muscle tension, and improves flexibility.
-Today, a Western-style Swedish massage still employs a series of long, gliding strokes, kneading of the muscles, and vibrational taps that are so common when one thinks of massage.
+Today, a Western-style Swedish massage still employs a series of long, gliding strokes, kneading of the muscles, tapotement and vibrations that are so common when one thinks of massage.
+A therapist will also create friction and do what is called cross fibre work to help promote the release of tension or breaking down of scar tissue.
+This type of Massage Therapy is what is taught in many colleges today.

-Sports massage is a direct descendant of Swedish massage because both techniques help heal injuries like muscle sprain and spasms.
+Sports massage is a direct descendant of Swedish massage because both techniques help heal injuries like muscle strains, spasms, and ligament sprains.
 Many of the techniques of sports massage such as strokes applied in the direction of the heart are borrowed from Swedish massage.
 This technique is just as important for athletes as it is for relaxation.
-The body is encouraged to disperse lactic acids in the muscles in order to make room for a fresh supply of blood and oxygen.
+Therapists will use massage oils or lotion to achieve smooth, long and deep strokes over their client’s body in both types of treatment.

 COVID-19 Update